CompAndSave/hugo-decap-cas/content/posts/how-to-fix-hp-printer-offline-on-windows-and-mac.md

 **Step 4:** Click "Options & Supplies" or "Open Print Queue" to open the print queue window.
 Then, click the "Printer" menu at the top.

 **Step 5:** If your printer is in offline mode, you will see an option to "Resume" or "Unpause" printing.
 Click it to disable offline mode and switch your printer to online mode.

+**C. Disable SNMP Function (Simple Network Management Protocol)**

+SNMP is a tool used to monitor and manage devices on a network.
+For most home users, it's not necessary to have SNMP turned on.
+However, if you use a work printer, you might need permission from your IT department.

+If you need to turn off SNMP, follow these steps:

+**For Windows**

+**Step 1:** Go to "Control Panel" > "Administrative Tools" > "Services".

+**Step 2:** Look for "SNMP Service" and "SNMP Trap Service".

+**Step 3:** Right-click each service, select "Properties," and set "Startup type" to "Disabled."
+Click "Stop" if the service is running, then click "OK".

+**Step 4:** Click “Options & Supplies,” find “Enable SNMP” and disable it.

+**Step 5:** Now, close the Printer window and restart your Mac.

+**Step 6: (Alternative: Use Command Prompt)**

+Open Command Prompt as an administrator.
+Run these commands:

+net stop snmp service

+net stop snmp trap service

+sc config snmp service start=disabled

+sc config snmp trap service start=disabled

+**Step 7:** Go to "Settings" > "Bluetooth & devices" > "Printers & scanners".
+Select the printer, right-click, and go to "Properties".
+Uncheck the SNMP checkbox, click "Apply," and then "OK."

+**For Mac**

+**Step 1:** Go to the Apple menu in the top-left corner and select "System Preferences."

+**Step 2:** Then click on "Printers & Scanners" or "Print & Scan."

+**Step 3:** Select your printer from the list on the left-hand side.

+**Step 4:** Click the "Options & Supplies" or "Open Print Queue."

+**Step 5:** In the Options tab, look for an option related to SNMP or "Enable SNMP" and uncheck or disable it.

+**Step 6:** Close the Printer Options window.

+**Step 7:** Restart your Mac for the changes to take effect.